01 of 10

 Walt Surveys His Kingdom

 Despite lots of naysayers, Walt Disney persevered and opened Disneyland in 1955.
 It has since become a treasured piece of Americana and the prototype for the modern theme park.
-Disney pioneered in a new form of entertainment.
-Let's take a look back at the Disneyland's early years, and the man who made brought it to life.
+With his passion project, Disney pioneered a new form of entertainment.
+Let's take a look back at Disneyland's early years, and the man who brought it to life.

-We'll start with one of my favorites.
+We'll start with one of our favorites.
 Before Disneyland opened for the day, Walt Disney is shown taking an early-morning stroll through Sleeping Beauty Castle.
 A hands-on kind of guy, he liked to walk the park, observe it in action, and fine tune it.
-This is a lovely, evocative photo of the man who forever changed the amusement industry.Continue to 2 of 10 below.
+This is a lovely, evocative photo of the man who brought us the themed entertainment industryContinue to 2 of 10 below.

 02 of 10